 I use Fastrack around my Christmas tree, and in that application, there’s nothing better.
 On my layout, I use tubular O27 track.
 It was what I grew up with, and I have some old Marx trains that don’t run well on anything but old O27 Marx switches.
 Fastrack isn’t an option with those trains.
 And I don’t like the look of plastic roadbed with the pre-WWII trains, made mostly of tin, that I usually run.
 Something about that combination just doesn’t look quite right to me, though there are other people who do it all the time.

-It’s a good product.
+Overall it’s a good product.
 Some years Lionel has trouble keeping up with demand for it, and that should tell you something.
 Depending on what you want to do with it, it might be the only track you ever need.
 But for some people, the caveats above could be a problem.
+That’s why I wrote this Lionel Fastrack review.